-In some cases, the purchaser may have an interest in seeing that the machinery and tools used by the contractor for the construction (including hired machinery and tools) are insured against loss or damage, so that they can be replaced or repaired expeditiously with minimal interruption of the construction.
+3. Insurance of machinery and tools used by contractor for construction interruption of the construction.
 This insurance will often be taken out and paid for by the contractor in the ordinary course of his business.
 The purchaser may wish to consult with a prospective contractor to make sure that the insurance is adequate.
 In particular projects, it may be desirable for the contract itself to obligate the contractor to obtain and maintain insurance, in an appropriate amount to be specified in the contract, against loss of or damage to the machinery and tools during shipment to the site, while they are stored off-site and while they are on the site, and to provide that the cost of the insurance is to be borne by the contractor.
 It may be possible for such coverage to be included in a comprehensive insurance policy insuring the works (see paragraph 14, above).
 The parties should be aware of the difficulties which could arise if the contractor were compelled to take out the insurance with an insurer in the country where the works is to be constructed (see paragraph 15, above).